Alan Crawford (English footballer): Career

 Crawford started his football career with Rotherham United and went on to make 169 consecutive appearances for them.
 He scored 31 Football League goals in their Third Division campaign in 1976–77, which is a Rotherham record for a midfielder.
 In 2007, he was voted as the greatest ever left-sided midfielder for Rotherham, in a Millers Mad poll.

-He later moved to Chesterfield, and scored the winning goal for them in their 1980/81 Anglo-Scottish Cup victory over Notts County.
+Crawford later moved to Chesterfield, and scored the winning goal for them in their 1980/81 Anglo-Scottish Cup victory over Notts County.
 Crawford subsequently played for Bristol City, Exeter City, Bath City and Bristol Manor Farm.
 He rejoined Bristol City as a youth team coach before retiring from football working as a painter & decorator in Backwell near Bristol in the late 1990s.

 Coach/Scout

-In recent years he has established himself as a football coach with clubs such as Blackpool, Stockport County, West Bromwich Albion and Nottingham Forest, working notably for Gary Megson.
-He is currently a scout for his hometown team Rotherham United.
+In recent years, Crawford has established himself as a football coach with clubs such as Blackpool, Stockport County, West Bromwich Albion and Nottingham Forest, working notably for Gary Megson.
+He is a scout for his hometown team Rotherham United.